-11.1 PETS IN SCHOOL

-Pets are not allowed at school.

-11.2 RECESS EXCUSES LIMITED

-All children participate in short recess periods during the day.
+- 11.1 PETS IN SCHOOL Pets may only be brought to school after the parents have contacted the teacher.
+Generally they should be brought to school by the parents for "Show and Tell" and then taken home immediately.
+They are not to be left at school or sent to school with the student. - 11.2 RECESS EXCUSES LIMITED All children participate in short recess periods during the day.
 This gives the children a necessary change of pace.

 Normally, students who are too ill to go outside during recess are too ill to be in school.
-All students will participate in recess unless a doctor's note indicates otherwise.
+If your child has been ill and must stay inside for a day or two please send a note to the teacher.
+Requests should not be made for more than one day at a time.
+Extended requests must be accompanied by a note from the doctor.

+Outside play periods are canceled or shortened on rainy or extremely cold days.